MKLab-ITI/JGNN/tutorials/GraphClassification.md

 feature being used to break ties and so on).
 The idea is the the selected feature determines *important* nodes whose information can be adopted by others.

-To apply the following operations JGNN provides independent node sorting, gathering node latent representations and reshaping matrices into row or column tensors with learnable transformations to class outputs.
+To apply the above operations, JGNN provides independent operations to sort nodes, gather node latent representations, and reshape matrices into row or column tensors with learnable transformations to class outputs.
 These components are demonstrated in the following code snippet: